 2) You have a purchased ticket but are available to travel earlier or later than your ticketed itinerary.
 This would apply to anyone hoping to catch an earlier connection, offering to take a later flight when one is overbooked, a missed connection, or a shorter connection time.
-If you buy a ticket with the intention of flying standby, purchase the cheapest one for the destination you intend to visit.
+If you buy a ticket with the intention of flying standby, be sure to purchase the cheapest one for the destination you intend to visit.

-Solo customers who take part in the airline’s loyalty program are the most likely to benefit from flying standby.
+And remember: solo customers who take part in the airline’s loyalty program are the most likely to benefit from flying standby.

 Check the Airline’s Standby Policies

 Typically there will be a fee in the $50-$200 range to fly standby.
 On some airlines, if you have preferred status you won’t have to pay (or can pay with miles).
-Check before you go as certain airlines don’t offer standby, however, they might change the ticket based on availability for a minimal fee.
+Check before you go, as certain airlines don’t offer standby.
+However, they might change the ticket based on availability for a minimal fee.

-The last thing you need is to struggle with heavy or large baggage when you’re trying to get on a standby flight.
-Where possible, travel with a carry-on rather than a bag you need to check-in.
+The last thing you need is to struggle with heavy or large baggage when you’re trying to get on a standby flight!
+When possible, travel with a carry-on rather than a bag you need to check-in.
 This makes it easy to hop on at a moment’s notice but also decreases the risk of you losing your luggage.
 Also, note that some airlines don’t allow standby with checked luggage.